WPP-Public/Potato-ACE/src/ace/components/tabs/README.md

 When a tab is focused, pressing <kbd>&#8592;</kbd> or <kbd>&#8594;</kbd> (<kbd>&#8593;</kbd> or <kbd>&#8595;</kbd> for vertical Tabs) will select the previous or next tab in the list respectively, while pressing <kbd>Home</kbd> or <kbd>End</kbd> will select the first or last tab respectively.

-Tabs can be added or removed dynamically as long as custom event `ace-tabs-update` is dispatched on the Tabs component afterwards.
+Panels and tabs can be added or removed dynamically as long as the **Update** custom event is dispatched afterwards.

 Giving the Tabs the attribute `ace-tabs-infinite` allows infinite rotation through panels, where pressing <kbd>&#8592;</kbd> (or <kbd>&#8593;</kbd> for vertical Tabs) with the first panel displayed will display the last, and pressing <kbd>&#8594;</kbd> (or <kbd>&#8595;</kbd> in vertical Tabs) with the last panel displayed will display the first.
 Giving the Tabs the attribute `ace-tabs-vertical` stacks the tabs vertically and makes <kbd>&#8593;</kbd> and <kbd>&#8595;</kbd> change the displayed panel, rather than <kbd>&#8592;</kbd> or <kbd>&#8594;</kbd>.
 These two attributes are observed attributes that can be added or removed to dynamically enable or disable their respective behaviour.